caixunshiren/pytorch-metal-oxide-memristor-crossbar/README.md

 ```
 __init__(self, g_0): initialize a static memristor, given the initial conductance
 calibrate(self, t, f): calibrate the memristor at a given temperature and frequency, this must be done before running inference
+noise_free_dc_iv_curve(self, v): given a voltage, calculate the current with non-linearity only (noise free)
-inference(self, v): given a voltage, calculate the current
+inference(self, v): given a voltage, calculate the current with non-linearity and non-idealities included
 ```

 Dynamic memristor supports two additional functions: